Basic Usage

 Specify the home directory of gungraun benchmark output files

-All output files are per default stored under the `$PROJECT_ROOT/target/gungraun`
+All output files are by default stored under the `$PROJECT_ROOT/target/gungraun` directory.

-directory.
-This option lets you customize this home directory, and it will be created if it
+This option lets you customize this home directory, and it will be created if it doesn't

 [env: GUNGRAUN_HOME=]